zerosynclegacy/protocol/README.md

 *Want to contribute?* Everyone is welcome!
 No matter which programming language or framework you prefer!
 Have a look at the wiki to get an overview of our tools and development processes.

+## Copying

+Free use of this software is granted under the terms of the GNU Lesser General Public License (LGPL).
+For details see the files `COPYING` and `COPYING.LESSER` included with the 0MQ distribution.